 All copyright Hannah Wheeler 2014

-Heavily influenced by a bohemian upbringing, Hannahs work explores the visual contradictions of a victorian life in the modern day.
+Heavily influenced by a bohemian upbringing, her work explores the visual contradictions of a victorian life in the modern day.

 Born in the late 70’s, she was brought up in the middle of a Somerset village.
 After moving in search of an alternative education, (experiencing Education Otherwise, The Steiner School and The Small School) the family settled in the hidden depths of Devon in 1987; living an off grid, self sufficient lifestyle in a 400 year old cottage with an outside toilet, a well stocked vegetable garden and no near neighbours.
-Living without electricity and for a time, without running water, Hannah and her family learnt to live a natural and humble life.
+Living without electricity and for a time, without running water, the family led a natural and humble life.

 As a young teenager and without the distraction of a television, Hannah spent a lot of time sketching, reading, daydreaming and exploring.
 A lot of energy for her subject matter comes from these places.
 Apart from taking art to A level, she is self-taught.
-Her style is influenced by the delicate light and everyday scenes of Vermeer, the strength and shade of Caravaggio, the soft, clean colours of Malcolm Leipke and the constant drive to explore faces.
+Her style is also influenced by the delicate light and everyday scenes of Vermeer, the strength and shade of Caravaggio, the clean colours of Malcolm Leipke, contrasting textures and the constant drive to explore faces.

 In preparation of Cornwall Open Studios 2016, Hannah featured in Cornwall Living magazine and The Western Morning News.